AlvinBLin/2025_machine_learning/Week_5/README.md

-Please download the file **1001_ML_HW** and open it, in case you need to access the hyperlink linked to the theorem or lemma proof.
+Please download the file **1001_ML_HW** and open it locally, in case you need to access the hyperlink linked to the proof for the theorem or the lemmas.